aws-amplify/amplify-swift/AmplifyCombineSupport/README.md

 ## Usage

-Use in your projects by importing the AmplifyCombineSupport module alongside Amplify and AmplifyPlugins:
+Use in your projects by importing the `AmplifyCombineSupport` module alongside `Amplify` and `AmplifyPlugins`:

 ```swift
 import Amplify